puradawid/LoSE/README.md

 In this case, the input starts with -MAX_INT until MAX_INT.
 An engineer can verify how many of those tests should be performed to verify the program's correctness.

+Due to high level of program's complication, sometimes, engineers decide to treat the program as a complex matter by ignoring certain output or making it "irrelevant", when in fact it is the opposite.
+Then, they run into a situation where they perform black-box experiments against the complicated program.
+This is a sub-optimal situation, and engineers should be aware of the certain field they can improve.

 ### Data (Interations) Can Be Complex

 Data is a representation of the reality, which is (usually complex).